SahooSidhant/Stock_Trend_Prediction_YBI/README.md

 Root Mean Squared Error (RMSE) is calculated to evaluate model accuracy.

 Visual comparison of actual vs predicted stock price trends is shown.

-📌 Note
-This project is intended for educational purposes and should not be used as a financial advisory tool.